fontsource/fontsource/registry/README.md

   successor and never aliases its binaries.
 - `github` provenance can recover a missing source from an exact commit;
   `registry` provenance requires the source to be promoted to R2 first.
-- Distribution is reviewed registry state, not derived from legacy catalogs.
+- Distribution is registry state, not derived from legacy catalogs.
+Provider metadata only initializes new Google families; later syncs preserve it.
 - Taxonomy describes discovery and context.
 It does not select input behavior;
   symbol interaction comes only from a catalog's explicit input modes.
 - If a Google Fonts family omits its license file, sync preserves the reviewed